-LEGO encourages fans to submit ideas for new LEGO sets.
-Fansubmitted ideas are posted to a website, where other fans can vote for their favorites.
-Ideas receiving 10,000 votes are reviewed by LEGO employees, and the best ones are reworked for production and sale.
-Without looking at LEGO's actual terms, design a submission process and contractual terms for the idea submission site.
+The Lego Group encourages fans to submit ideas for new LEGO sets.
+Fan-submitted ideas are posted to a website, where other fans can vote for their favorites.
+Ideas receiving 10,000 votes are reviewed by Lego Group employees, and the best ones are reworked for production and sale.
+Without looking at the Lego Group's actual terms, design a submission process and contractual terms for the idea submission site.
 Your goals are to attract high-quality submissions that will sell well, to engage LEGO's large and passionate fan community, and to avoid expensive and embarassing Desny/Apfel-style litigation.
 Consider:

-- How, if at all, should LEGO compensate users who submit good ideas? - Who should own the ideas that LEGO is interested in developing, to the extent the ideas can be owned at all? - Who should own the ideas that LEGO isn't interested in developing? - What should LEGO do about submissions that incorporate thirdparty material, like vehicles from popular movies? - What should LEGO do about submissions that are copied from other submissions, or from other people's unsubmitted ideas?
+- How, if at all, should the Lego Group compensate users who submit good ideas? - Who should own the ideas that the Lego Group is interested in developing, to the extent the ideas can be owned at all? - Who should own the ideas that the Lego Group isn't interested in developing? - What should Lego do about submissions that incorporate third-party material, like vehicles from popular movies? - What should Lego do about submissions that are copied from other submissions, or from other people's unsubmitted ideas?